fire1ce/3os.org/docs/utilities/wifiQrGenerator.md

 ---
+title: Wifi QR Image Generator
-description: Simple QR Code Generator for your wifi network.
+description: USimple QR Code Generator for your wifi network.
 Scan & Connect This will generate a QR code what can be used with any iOS/Android device to access a given Wifi.
+template: comments.html
+tags: [utilities]
 ---

 # Wifi QR Image Generator